-I am a fourth-year CS Ph.D. student at NYU, where I am affiliated with the Theoretical Computer Science Group.
-My advisors are Christopher Musco and Chinmay Hegde.
+I am a final-year PhD student in Computer Science at NYU, where I am affiliated with the Theoretical Computer Science Group; and advised by Christopher Musco and Chinmay Hegde.

-Previously, I completed my masters from UMass Amherst, where I did my thesis with Cameron Musco.
-I also worked as a Strat at Goldman Sachs and earned my B.Tech. from IIIT Hyderabad.
+Before this, I completed a master's at UMass Amherst, where I wrote my thesis with Cameron Musco, and a I completed a bachelor's at IIIT Hyderabad.

 †Aarshvi Gajjar, †Wai Ming Tai, †Xingyu Xu, Chinmay Hegde, Christopher Musco and Yi Li